 The Advanced Jiu-Jitsu Marcelo Garcia book may be one of the best jiu-jitsu books dedicated to high-level practitioners.
 It features a plethora of advanced Brazilian jiu-jitsu techniques that assist you while improving your BJJ fighting.

-The Advanced Jiu-Jitsu covers some highly recognizable Marcelo Garcia jiu-jitsu submissions techniques like the guillotine choke and the omoplata submissions move.
+This Jiu-Jitsu book covers some highly recognizable Marcelo Garcia jiu-jitsu submissions techniques like the guillotine choke, and the omoplata submissions move.

 In addition, it will level up your grappling self-defense game to the highest level.
 Find out about The Advanced Jiu-Jitsu on Amazon.